-Besides genetics, the most common causes of hair loss are physiological and emotional stress, medical conditions, and of course nutritional deficiencies.
-For instance, vitamins C & A, along with many minerals, such as copper, iron, and zinc are vital for the synthesis of collagen.
+Besides genetics, the most common causes of hair loss are physiological and emotional stress, medical conditions, and nutritional deficiencies.
+For instance, vitamin A, vitamin C, or certain minerals, such as copper, iron, and zinc are vital for the synthesis of collagen.
 Collagen is the most abundant protein in the human body and a key protein for hair structure.

-Additionally, eating foods high in vitamin D and vitamin B12 is beneficial for your hair.
+Vitamin D and vitamin B12 are beneficial for your hair as well.

-According to many studies, vitamin D deficiency has been linked to increased risk of hair fall.
+According to many studies, vitamin D deficiency has been linked to increased risk of hair loss.
 Participants with insufficient amounts of vitamin D in their body had greater chances of losing their hair![1,2,3]

-Foods aren’t good sources of vitamin D. Only cod liver oil is particularly high in vitamin D. Also, some fish, such as salmon, trout, mackerel, tuna, as well as eggs contain high amounts of vitamin D. On the other hand, plant-based foods lack of vitamin D. Only some mushrooms contain traces of vitamin D.
+Food isn’t a good source of vitamin D, though.
+Only cod liver oil is particularly high in vitamin D. Also, some fish, such as salmon, trout, mackerel, tuna, as well as eggs contain high amounts of vitamin D. On the other hand, plant-based foods lack of vitamin D. Only some mushrooms contain traces of vitamin D.